geeknite/geeknite.github.io/_posts/2012-09-13-Apples-iPhone-5-meets-expectations-but-does-not-shine-above-the-Android-rivals.md

 ---
 layout: post
-title: 'Apple's iPhone 5 meets expectations but does not shine above the Android rivals'
+title: "Apple's iPhone 5 meets expectations but does not shine above the Android rivals"
 date: '2012-09-13T03:00:00.000+02:00'
 tags:
 - apple